First Trump Debate 2016 – Donald Trump and Hillary Clinton Presidency

 This was perhaps the most ridiculous thing said during the entire debate, as she appears to wait a second to see if the audience will laugh in agreement, and proceeds when she gets little to no reaction.

 On a few occasions, her disgust is seen in a stone cold stare in Trump’s direction, but she quickly jumps back into “smiling mode” once attacked for things like her publicized ISIS plans, email scandal, and much more.

-Have a listen to the first debate below if you missed it.
+Have a listen to the first Trump debate 2016 below if you missed it.